USA Landlord and Tenant Notices

 TX landlords, if you are terminating the tenancy of a residential tenant, serve him/her with this Texas 30 Day Notice to Tenant of Tenancy Termination.

-- The tenant is notified that the tenancy is terminated as of the date specified in the Notice, and the tenant must vacate the premises by that date.
+Notice must be given in accordance with the requirements of Title 8 of the Property Code.
+The Notice formally notifies the tenant that the tenancy is terminated as of the date specified in the form, and the tenant must vacate the premises by that date.

-- A Service of Notice form is included to record the details of how the Notice was served on the tenant.
+A Service of Notice form is included to record the details of how the Notice was served on the tenant.

 Texas Notice to Landlord of Needed Repairs